 I used the toilet at Dagli’Brugsen before I left and then I found my way down to the beach area at Snogebæk harbour.
 On my next hike here on the Bornholm Coastal Path I will camp at Snogebæk Harbour instead I think.
 Here at Salthammer Odde there is a shelter combined with a fireplace and a covered eating area.
 Near the shelter I’m sure that I could pitch my Tarptent Notch.
 With the Notch’s little footprint size I reckon that it wouldn’t be an issue.
 There are toilets close by and it is also possible to purchase take away food or order café or restaurant meals.
 I reckon it would be a good option anyway considering that there is not much else to choose from in the immediate area.

 Between Balka and Nexø at Skarvig there is a wild reserve called Vildtreservatet Nexø Sydstrand.
 There were millions of swans, ducks and geese there.
-It is just before area to the right in the below photo.
 There is a bird watching tower hidden back in the trees and it is possible to observe the birds here all year round.